acastrofarias/web102_lab4/README.md

 Submitted by: **Adrian Castro**

 This web app: **takes in user parameters such as height, width, no ads, no cookie banners, image format, and url to get screenshots of webpages using the ApiFlash API.
-It also displays the current screenshot, and a gallery of past screenshots.**
+It also displays the current screenshot, and a gallery of past screenshots.
+In the top right corner, it displays how many API calls remain with the API key being used.**

 Time spent: **2** hours spent in total